August 2008 Atala News

 The month has been a whirlwind with Wild Spots Foundation, Inc., preparing for the Second Annual Biodiversity Conference in Ecuador, and then attending to the needs of nearly 100 participants and over twenty speakers from twelve countries.
 We learned about endangered frogs and amphibians worldwide, invasive species affecting biodiversity in Israel to plant pathogens affecting the agricultural communities in Ecuador and Colombia, as well as the exciting educational programs being put into place for these agrarian societies by dedicated professionals in environmental education.

-Wild Spots has TWO volunteer trips to Ya’an to help the pandas in recovery efforts and the people need your help in many ways.
+to Ya’an to help the pandas in recovery efforts and the people need your help in many ways.
 On September 12, 2008, there will be a fund-raising event at the Atrium, located just south of Griffin Road, off University Drive, from 5-7 PM.
 There will be refreshments served, and an opportunity to purchase a beautiful booklet with photographs taken by previous year’s volunteers of these beautiful animals.
 Proceeds benefit the Wolong Panda Preserve.
 Call Dr. Barry Barker at 954-816-1974 for the latest information about this and other trips on the agenda.

 I also accepted a position with Reynolds, Smith and Hills, Inc., doing environmental assessments upon my return.
 This is certainly an interesting career move, doing everything from soil and water collection for chemical testing in local areas to surveying sea grasses and shore line vegetation in the Indian River Lagoon.